adityacd/Churn-Prediction-using-Machine-Learning/README.md

 * [Decision Tree Classifier](https://towardsdatascience.com/decision-tree-classification-de64fc4d5aac)
 * [Random Forest Classifier](https://towardsdatascience.com/random-forest-classification-and-its-implementation-d5d840dbead0)

+The Decision Tree Classifier has the better testing accuracy compared to the other models that I have used.

 ML Model | Accuracy
 ------------ | -------------
 Logistic Regression | 83.20%
 Decision Tree Classifier| 83.60%
 Random Forest Classifier | 82.80%

+### *Conclusion : I kept the count of trees in the Decision Tree Classifier as 3.
+I incresed the count beyond 3 and the model was converging towards overfitting.
+Accuracy more than 84%.
+It is ideal to keep the count of trees to 3 for this model since the independent variables are not many.*